 Queen Majeeda released her first CD Conscious, through the Massachusetts based company Heartbeat Records.
 That album made the top ten of the CMJ Music Charts.
 Her recordings are also featured on three other CDs, two with various artists released also by Heartbeat Records, and an EP titled Our Glorious Past, which she self-distributed.
 Her poems have also been anthologized in several publications.

-She has performed her poetry in Jamaica and the United States of America at universities, schools, libraries, poetry cafes, and social justice events, and has also given lectures and poetry writing workshops at these venues.
-She entered and won second place in the York College Foreign Language Poetry Contest in 2003 when she performed French poet and singer, Boris Vian’s Le Déserteur (The Deserter), an anti-war and anti-militarist song.
+She has performed her poetry in Jamaica and the United States of America at universities, schools, libraries, poetry cafes, and social justice events, and has also given lectures and poetry writing workshops at some of these venues.
+She won second place in the York College Foreign Language Poetry Contest when she performed French poet and singer, Boris Vian’s Le Déserteur.

 Queen Majeeda is listed in Who’s Who in Jamaican Arts and Entertainment.